On plethysms and Sylow branching coefficients: Introduction

 \subsection{Acknowledgements}

 The first author was supported by Emmanuel College, Cambridge.
 The second author was supported by a Summer Studentship from Trinity College, Cambridge.
-We thank Eugenio Giannelli for his helpful comments on an earlier version of this article.
+We thank Mark Wildon and Eugenio Giannelli for helpful comments on an earlier version of this article.
+We are also grateful to the anonymous reviewers for helpful corrections and comments that have improved the exposition of this article.